-Travels from District of Columbia, USA
+Travels from Washington, District of Columbia, USA

-Katty Kay's speaking fee starts in range: $25,000 to $30,000
+Katty Kay's speaking fee falls

 Katty Kay is an expert journalist with extensive knowledge of global affairs, international relations and women’s issues.
 Currently working as lead anchor of BBC World News America, she was previously Washington Correspondent for the BBC.
 Her career has taken her around the world, from Zimbabwe to South Africa to Tokyo to London.
 She has also worked for The Times of London.

 Kay’s experience of global politics began early, growing up all around the Middle East where her father was in the British diplomatic service.
 She studied modern languages at the University of Oxford (she speaks fluent French and Italian and “rusty Japanese”) and worked at the Bank of England before taking up journalism.

 Her position at the heart of Washington gives Kay expert knowledge of both US domestic and global affairs, be they economic, political or social.
 She is frequently invited onto NBC’s Meet the Press as a guest commentator and she is often a guest co-host on MSNBC’s Morning Joe.

 With her co-author Claire Shipman, Kay wrote the New York Times bestseller Womenomics: Write Your Own Rules for Success.
 This book explains how women can create a professional life that is in accordance with their needs and that this can enhance profitability and employee satisfaction.
 Their next book, The Confidence Code, was published last year.